OSInside/kiwi/doc/source/building/build_containerized.rst

   capabilities of Linux.
 In combination with vagrant, libvirt can be used as provider for provision and control full virtual instances running via qemu.
-As docker shares the host system kernel and thus any device, because KIWI needs to use privileged docker containers for building images, the more secure but less performant solution is to use virtual machines to run the KIWI build.
+As docker shares the host system kernel and thus any device, because {kiwi} needs to use privileged docker containers for building images, the more secure but less performant solution is to use virtual machines to run the {kiwi}
+  build.

 Installing and Setting up Dice